uditalias/swamp/README.md

     os.write(0, '{"swamp" : "ready"}\n')

-    # `0` is the index of the stdio swamp injects to the service in order to catch messages
+    # `0` is the index of the stdio swamp injects
+    # to the service in order to pass messages/file descriptors
 ```